-Total direct use volumes include 4,876 AF of water exported for use outside of the Indio Subbasin.
-This includes Colorado River water exported outside the Indio Subbasin for agricultural use (1,117 AF) and urban use (1,572 AF), and groundwater pumped from the Indio Subbasin and delivered outside of the Indio Subbasin (2,187 AF), including groundwater delivered to CVWD customers in Imperial and Riverside counties on the east and west sides of the Salton Sea (East and West Salton Sea Basins) and groundwater pumped by MSWD and delivered to its customers in the Mission Creek Subbasin.
+Total direct use volumes include 4,288 AF of water exported for use outside of the Indio Subbasin.
+This includes Colorado River water delivered outside the Indio Subbasin for agricultural use (837 AF) and urban use (1,067 AF), and groundwater pumped from the Indio Subbasin and delivered outside of the Indio Subbasin (2,384 AF), including groundwater delivered to CVWD customers in Imperial and Riverside counties on the east and west sides of the Salton Sea (East and West Salton Sea Basins) and groundwater pumped by MSWD in the Garnet Hill Subarea and delivered to its customers in the Mission Creek Subbasin.

-Figure ES-1 Comparison of Supply and Demand for Direct Use for the Plan Area- WY 2020-2021
+Figure ES-1.
+Comparison of Supply and Demand for Direct Use for the Plan Area- WY 2021-2022